 Integration: Standard forms.
-Methods of integration - by substitution, by parts and by use of partial fractions, definite integration, Finding areas in simple cases, Application of Integration
+Methods of integration - by substitution, by parts

 Unit III Mathematics of Finance

 Compounding and discounting of a sum using different types of rates.
 Types of annuities, like ordinary, due, deferred, continuous, perpetual, and their future and present values using different types of rates of interest.
 Depreciation of Assets (General annuities to be excluded)